-- Coincheck (January 2018) this is one of the most massive hacks in history – the attackers got more than 500 million coins called NEM.
+- Coincheck (January 2018).
+This is one of the most massive hacks in history – the attackers got more than 500 million coins called NEM.
 The company was indeed vulnerable, and Coincheck did not implement a multiple signature mechanism, which made it difficult to transfer funds.

-- To create strong and complex passwords.
+- Create strong and complex passwords.

-- To use cold storage.
+- Use cold storage.

 - Do not tell the world through social networks about the exchanges or wallets where you keep your crypto coins.